 Where can I recycle my batteries?

-You can recycle your household batteries at any of our libraries and at a range of high street shops.
+You can recycle your household batteries at a range of high street shops.
 The following places all have household battery recycling points.

 - Currys, 51-57 Effra Road, SW2 1BZ